miyurusankalpa/IPv6-dns-server/README.md

 The next part is getting IPv6 address, for this below methods are used

-- Synthesize the IPv6 from IPv4 adddress (fastlly)
+- Synthesize the IPv6 from IPv4 adddress (Fastly)
 - Use known IPv6 addresss - (MSEDGE)
 - Use any IPv6 address -  (Cloudfront)
 - Generate IPv6 enabled hostname (Akamai)